-On April 9 the British Army launched an offensive in the area to the north of the Somme battlefields; this was to be the socalled Battle of Arras, intended to support a major French effort elsewhere.
+At the time of Private White's departure for medical attention, on April 9 the British Army had launched an offensive in the area to the north of the Somme battlefields; this was to be the so-called Battle of Arras, intended to support a major French effort elsewhere.
 In terms of the daily count of casualties - just over four thousand - this attack was to be the most expensive operation of the Great War for the British, its only positive episode to be the Canadian assault of Vimy Ridge on the opening day of the battle, Easter Monday, 1917.